OpenMed AgentPreview 0.1.2Local-first

 Capabilities grounded in the current product.

 Everything on this page maps to workflows, tools, skills, or documentation already present in the repo.
+No vapor; if it's listed, it ships.

 Clinical workflows